 Longer answer: it’s a multi-level conversation.
 First of all, in terms of travel, I ask myself:

 - Does my schedule permit?

 - Do I like the city?
 This makes a big difference: the kind of food, and hotels, and general stance to the world.
 The weather is significant: if I’m doing a multi-centre gig, then some conditions can make life impossible.
-Ice, for example (crutches and icy pavement do not mix) or extreme heat (MS and heat really don’t mix).
+Ice, for example, and heavy snow.
+(Wheelchairs don’t handle snow well.)
 However, a conference or convention in a decent, large hotel or resort is fine in almost any weather, because if it’s vile outside I can stay inside and use the facility’s bars and restaurants and room service.

 - Do I like the university, bookshop, or library that’s invited me?
 This in itself is a nuanced conversation.
 Has the bookshop sold a lot of my books in the past?
 Do they consistently move my backlist?
 Have they done me favours?
 Do I just plain like the people there?
 Do they have any media reach, i.e. can they publicise the event effectively?
 And—vital—is it accessible?

 - Will the time/energy expenditure be worth the goodwill/sales?
 This is always a tricky one, with many variables.